unomedina93/DonationDemoTest/README.md

 FAQs-
 I had to remove the node_modules folder from within Cypress Automation as Github didnt allow it.
 I compressed the module file.
-In order to run the test the node_modules file needs to be unzipped and placed within Cypress Automation.
+In order to run the test, the node_modules file needs to be unzipped and placed within Cypress Automation.
 Cypress Automation\node_modules

 TROUBLESHOOTING -
 Add this command into the cypress.config.js file - chromeWebSecurity: false